askap-vast/vast-pipeline/docs/quickstart/configuration.md

     Done!
     ```

-2. Copy the setting configuration file template and modify it with your desired settings (see [defaults](https://github.com/askap-vast/vast-pipeline/blob/master/webinterface/.env.template){:target="_blank"}).
+2. Copy the setting configuration file template and modify it with your desired settings.
+Please refer to the [.env File](#.env-file) section on this page for further details about the settings that are set in this file along with their defaults.

     ```console
     cp webinterface/.env.template webinterface/.env